 The Board has formulated a Board Diversity Policy to improve the standard of management through achieving diversity on the Board in terms of management skills, experience and perspectives, and thereby enhance the quality of the management and the performance of the Company.
 The Board Diversity Policy requires that the appointment of Board members should be based on the talents of the candidates.
 Factors including diversity in age, gender, education and cultural background, professional expertise, industry experience and independence should also be considered and assessed during the selection process to ensure diversity.
 The Nomination Committee of the Board monitors the implementation of the Board Diversity Policy and reports in the corporate governance report of the Company on an annual basis.
 The Nomination Committee will also review the Board Diversity Policy and make recommendations for revision to the Board for consideration and approval when necessary.
 The Board considers that it has made progress on achieving diversity of the Board by including members of different gender and education background and professional qualifications.
-The Board will continue to strive for diversity of the Board in accordance with the Board Diversity Policy.
+The Board will continue to strive for diversity of the Board in accordance with the Board Diversity Policy and will review the implementation and effectiveness of the Board Diversity Policy, as appropriate, and at least on an annual basis.
+The Board confirmed the Board Diversity Policy is effective.